openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 To enable teams in your course, follow these steps.

-.. note:: The Teams page in the LMS becomes available when you have specified at least one topic for teams in your course.
+.. note:: The Teams page in the LMS becomes available only after you have specified at least one topic for teams in your course.

 #.
 In Studio, from the **Settings** menu, select **Advanced Settings**.

 #.
 On the **Advanced Settings** page, select **Show Deprecated Settings**,
    then locate the **Teams Configuration** policy key.

 ..
 Remove deprecated settings limitation in future

-3. Within this policy key you define two entries, topics and maximum team size.
+3. Within this policy key you define two entries: topics and maximum team size.

 #.
 To specify the maximum team size for teams in your course, enter the
-   ``max_team_size`` parameter in double quotation marks, a colon, then the value.
-For example, to set the maximum number of learners per team in your course to 5, your entry would be:
+   ``max_team_size`` parameter in double quotation marks, followed by a colon, then a positive integer value representing the maximum number of team members allowed.
+For example, to set the maximum number of learners per team in your course to 5, your entry would look like this example.

    ``"max_team_size": 5``

 #.
 To specify topics within which teams can be created, add entries under
    ``"topics"``.
 For each topic, provide a description, name, and ID as shown in the example.

    .. note:: For topic IDs, you can use only alphanumeric characters and the
       underscore, hyphen, and period characters.